polymer-dart/polymer_autonotify/README.md

 Last version works only with modified `observe` you can find [here](https://github.com/dam0vm3nt/observe/tree/reflectable), until the official one gets ported to reflectable or that branch gets merged.

-## using the transformer (optional)
+## using the transformer (optional but recommended)

-Because `observe` (modified) and `polymer-dart` use different mirror systems to make an object usable by polymer and with autonotify you have to annotate it twice (and make it mixin/extend both `JsProxy` AND `Obserable`).
+Because `observe` (the modified one to use `reflectable`) and `polymer-dart` use different mirror systems to make an object usable both by polymer and autonotify you will have to annotate it twice (and make it mixin/extend both `JsProxy` AND `Obserable`).

 For example:

 ```dart

 class ThatBeautifulModelOfMine extends Observable with JsProxy {